jakubw7146/about-me/README.md

 ### Bio

 Jakub was born in Poland in 2006.
-When he was four years old, him and his parents moved to New York.
+When he was four years old, him and his parents moved to New York in which he went to school.

 ### Schedule